pwang724/pwang724.github.io/cv.md

 [Richard Axel](https://zuckermaninstitute.columbia.edu/richard-axel-md) and
 [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd)

 Project: I tracked the activities of hundreds of neurons in multiple brain regions during learning using two-photon imaging.
-I found that the orbitofrontal cortex and the medial prefrontal cortex encode predictive value and function sequentially during learning.
+I found that the orbitofrontal cortex and the medial prefrontal cortex encode predictive value and function sequentially to consolidate learning.
 See more [here](/project.md)

 __2011-2012__<br/>
 MIT<br/>